Environment

 5. 5

-Trim the brown tips with clean scissors for appearance.
+Trim the brown tips with clean scissors for appearance, following the leaf's natural point shape rather than cutting straight across.
 New growth in corrected conditions will emerge without tip damage.

 Prevention